gblbjj/pi-top-install/README.md

 brightness and shutdown programs also work properly on a pi-topCEED using Raspbian.

 The current version of the programs work very nicely with the PIXEL desktop, but when upgrading to PIXEL the brightess keys need to be configured again.
+Important: upgrade to the latest version after installing PIXEL (see upgrading the programs below).

 **1 - Battery status display widget (released)**